Claudia Benitez-Nelson

 Claudia Benitez-Nelson is an American oceanographer whose research focuses on marine geochemistry and biogeochemistry.
 A Carolina Distinguished Professor, she serves as the Senior Associate Dean for College Initiatives and Interdisciplinary Programs at the University of South Carolina’s College of Arts and Sciences.

 Career and research

 Claudia Benitez-Nelson grew up in Seattle, Washington and attended the University of Washington, where she earned B.S.
 Degrees in Chemistry and Oceanography in 1992.
 She received her doctoral degree in Oceanography from the Massachusetts Institute of Technology/Woods Hole Oceanographic Institution Joint Program in 1999.
 Upon graduation, Benitez-Nelson was named a National Oceanic and Atmospheric Administration (NOAA)/University Corporation for Atmospheric Research (UCAR) Postdoctoral Fellow at the University of Hawaii as well as a School of Ocean and Earth Science and Technology (SOEST) Young Investigator.
 In 2002, Benitez-Nelson joined the University of South Carolina (USC).
 She earned tenure and promotion to Associate Professor in 2006 and was promoted to Full Professor in 2010.
-Benitez-Nelson served as the Undergraduate Director and then Director of USC's Marine Science Program.
+She is a Carolina Distinguished Professor and holds an Endowed Chair in Marine Studies.
+Benitez-Nelson served as the Undergraduate Director and then Director of USC's Marine Science Program, and then as Associate Dean and Senior Associate Dean in the McCausland College of Arts & Sciences.